 Day Of The Sea in Bolivia

-Every March 23rd, Bolivia celebrates DÃa Del Mar—or National Day of the Sea as it’s known in English.
+Every March 23rd, Bolivia celebrates Día Del Mar—or National Day of the Sea, as it’s known in English.
 This holiday was created to remember the historic injustice of the country losing access to its 250-mile Pacific Coast when Bolivia lost to Chile in the War of the Pacific.

-The History Of Day Of The Sea In Bolivia
+The History of Day of the Sea in Bolivia

 Some Cool Facts About Bolivia

-We’ve gathered together a number of cool facts about Bolivia that most people will find interesting.
+We’ve gathered a number of cool facts about Bolivia that most people will find interesting.
 Let’s delve into them before we talk about how Day of the Sea is celebrated.

 - Bolivia has 37 official languages.